Create matrix visualizations in Power BI

 When the visual has a grouping created in the Rows section, the visual itself displays the drill and expand icons in a top corner of the visual.

 Similar to the drill and expand behavior in other visuals, selecting those buttons lets us drill down (or back up) through the hierarchy.
 In this case, we can drill down from Sales stage to Opportunity size, as shown in the following image, where the drill down one level icon (the pitchfork) has been selected.

 In addition to using those icons, you can select any of those row headers and drill down by choosing from the menu that appears.

 Notice there are a few options from the menu that appears, which generate different results:

 Selecting Drill Down expands the matrix for that row level, excluding all other row headings except the row header that was selected.
 In the following image, Proposal > Drill Down was selected.
 Notice that other top-level rows no longer appear in the matrix.
 This way to drill is a useful feature, and becomes especially cool when we get to the cross-highlighting section.

 Select the Drill up icon to get back to the previous top-level view.
 If you then select Proposal > Show Next Level, you get an ascending listing of all the next-level items (in this case, the Opportunity size field), without the higher-level hierarchy categorization.

 You can also use the Expand menu item to control the display further.
-For example, select Proposal > Expand > Selection.
+For example, select the Drill up icon.
+Then select Proposal > Expand > Selection.
 Power BI displays one total row for each Sales stage and all the Opportunity size options for Proposal.

 Drill down on column headers